THE BEST TUBELESS BIKE TIRES 2023

 Independent tests of the Power Road TLR’s tire loss rolling resistance also put it in the top tier with the very best everyday tubeless tires that have puncture belts.

-Remember what I wrote above about puncture resistance is one of the things that “matter less” and rolling resistance is less important than some of the other things that “matter more?”
+Remember what I wrote above about puncture resistance being one of the things that “matter less” and rolling resistance being less important than some of the other things that “matter more?”

 Well, I found both to be true in testing these Michelin tires.

-When it comes to installation, they go on and off most rims easily but I usually had to use a compressor to get them inflated.
+When it comes to installation, they go on and off most rims easily, but I usually had to use a compressor to inflate them.
 And they don’t hold air the way a tubeless tire with a butyl liner like these should.
 With my normal 1 oz/30ml of sealant squeezed in through the open valve stem, they would lose 20-30 psi overnight and, worse, 10-20psi over a several-hour ride.